WinVector/Examples/SparkTips/replyr/replyrExamples.md

 `dplyr::do`
 -----------

-Taking a few rows from each group of a grouped data set.
+Our example is just taking a few rows from each group of a grouped data set.
 Note: since we are not enforcing order by an arrange we can't expect the results to always match on database or `Spark` data sources.

 ### `dplyr::do` on local data